-There are various ways to implement the general description of the ECD models given above as knowledge representations that support design work in this layer of the system.
+There are various ways to implement the general description of the ECD models given above as knowledge representations that support design work in the CAF layer of the system.
 PADI is one of any number of systems that could be constructed as a vehicle for implementing the principles laid out by ECD.
 The PADI project has developed structures called templates (Riconscente, Mislevy, Hamel, & PADI Research Group, 2005) for doing so.
-Formally, a PADI template is the central object in the PADI Object Model, and can be represented formally in unified modeling language (UML; Booch, Rumbaugh, & Jacobson, 1999) or extended markup language (XML; World-Wide Web Consortium,

-1998), or in a more interactive format as web pages in the PADI Design System (Hamel & Schank, 2005).
-Within an online design system, the substance of these structures is populated with definitions of student model variables, work products, evaluation procedures, task model variables, and the like, thereby rendering a general blueprint for a family of assessment tasks.
-Hierarchies of objects and their attributes are defined, which lay out specific structures and attributes for details of objects described above in more general terms as student, evidence, and task models.
+Formally, a PADI template is the central object in the PADI Object Model, and can be represented in unified modeling language (UML; Booch, Rumbaugh, & Jacobson, 1999) or extensible markup language (XML; World-Wide Web Consortium, 1998), or in a more interactive format as Web pages in the PADI Design System (Hamel & Schank, 2005).
+Within an online design system, the substance of these structures is populated with definitions of Student Model Variables, Work Products, Evaluation Procedures, Task Model Variables, and the like, thereby rendering a general blueprint for a family of assessment tasks.
+Hierarchies of objects and their attributes are defined, which lay out specific structures and attributes for details of objects described above in more general terms as Student, Evidence, and Task Models.
 Figure 7 is a generic representation of the objects in a PADI template.
 Figure 8 summarizes the objects in the EDMS 738 template using the same graphic format.
 Figures 9 through 11 show parts of the actual template for EDMS 738 tasks from the perspective of the design system interface.
-In these figures, screen shots of PADI objects viewed through a web interface are presented.
-Figure 9 shows part of the Template object for the EDMS 738 example.
+In these figures, screen shots of PADI objects viewed through a Web interface are presented.
+Figure 9 shows part of the template object for the EDMS 738 example.
 In viewing this illustration, it is useful to recall the distinction introduced in the previous section between structure and substance.
-The left-most column identifies the attributes of the template object which define its structure; all templates have these attributes.
+The left-most column identifies the attributes of the template object that define its structure; all templates have these attributes.
 The substance of each attribute is indicated in the right columns.
-Some of these attributes are narrative descriptions, while others are themselves objects in the PADI Object Model.
-Figures 10 and 11 present objects which are used as substance for the Activities and Task Model Variables attributes in this template.
+Some of these attributes are narrative descriptions, while others are themselves objects in the PADI object model.
+Figures 10 and 11 present objects that are used as substance for the Activities and Task Model Variables attributes in this template.